awesto/django-shop/docs/tutorial/quickstart.rst

 	...
 	$ docker start 79b7b69a7473

 and then restart it.
-The access the administration backed, sign in with user "*admin*" using password "*secret*".
+The access the administration backed, sign in as user "*admin*" with password "*secret*".

 .. note:: This demo does not function with the Payment Service Provider Stripe, because each